FeatherFramework/feather-admin/README.md

 Only ped models listed in `configs/config.lua` can be used.
 This prevents players from requesting unapproved models.

+Admin owns its webhook delivery queue and retries rate limits or temporary server failures.
+Core is not required to provide Discord helpers.

 ## Usage

 With the default settings, a staff character at level `50` or higher can open the menu by pressing **Page Down** or entering this command in chat: